 Powering the Black markets

-A huge part of the so called Black markets is actually being powered by the use of bitcoins.
+A huge part of the so-called Black markets is actually being powered by the use of bitcoins.
 Shocking as it is, the dark web includes cases such as drugs market, child pornography, murder-for-hire services and weapons, available on black market sites that sell in bitcoin.
-However, due to the anonymous nature and the lack of central control on these markets, it is hard to know whether the services are real or just trying to take the bitcoins.
+However, due to the anonymous nature and the lack of central control in these markets, it is hard to know whether the services are real or just trying to take the bitcoins.

 Risky investments, frauds and Ponzi schemes

 Severe criminal activities aside, there are many reasons why bitcoin is, to put it mildly, a risky field for investment.
 According to a recent research made by David Balaban, a rough estimate of the losses incurred by the industry over the past four years is on the order of 1.3 million bitcoins, or hundreds of millions of U.S. dollars.
 His article 5 Biggest Bitcoin Exchange Hacks explains in details the Mt.
 Gox, Bitfinex, Bitcoinica, BitFloor and Bitstamp – few of the biggest bitcoin fraud cases.
 Each of them resulted in loses in hundreds of thousands of bitcoins that the investors will never possess again as the cryptocurrency is not backed by any central authority or organization that could take care of the refund.

 A research on the subject made January 2015 by The Telegraph showed that the total number of bitcoins lost forever by that time is £625 million.
 The research adds that there’s no hope of recovering Bitcoins if you lose the password – and it happens a lot more often than you’d imagine.

 An article, published in CoinBuzz, paraphrases the statement as “2/3 Of All Bitcoins Have Been Mined, 1/3 May Be Lost”, or said otherwise, this amount is equal to 13 million bitcoins.